Code-Institute-Submissions/amcali-project-2/README.md

 - __About__

-    This section gives insight to what the website is about, and introduces the topic of the UV Index with a video.
+    This section gives insight to what the website is about, and introduces the topic of the UVI with a video.

-- __What is the UV Index__
+- __What is UVI__

-    This section covers an overview on the UV Index and what its measurements readings resemble.
+    This section covers an overview on the UVI and its measurements.

 - __UV Index Readings Around the Wold__

     27 cities had been presented with their map locations showing their latitude readings, and a composite chart illustrating each city's monthly UVI readings.
-This is to give the website user an opportunity to interact with the map and chart to compare different cities' latitudes versus their UVI readings.
+This is to give the website user an opportunity to interact with the map and the composite chart to compare different cities' latitudes versus their UVI readings.

 - __Summary__